 You may be eligible to attend traffic school if you have not attended in the past 18 months (from violation date to violation date).
 You must have a California driver's license to be eligible for traffic school.
 Drivers with out-of-state licenses are NOT eligible for traffic school.
 If you are eligible and you register for traffic school, there is a $59.00 non-refundable fee that is required to be paid along with your bail, as a required State fee.
 Additional costs will be paid to the traffic school that you select as their cost for providing you with traffic school.
 Attending traffic school may keep points off of your driving record, as long as your violation is considered eligible for traffic school.
 If you do not attend traffic school, and choose to pay your citation, it is reported as a conviction to DMV, which may result in points being applied to your DMV record.

 You may register for traffic school at the same time you pay your fine online (see “PAY YOUR TRAFFIC CITATION” above).
 You are also able to sign up for traffic school using the automated phone system at (209) 530-3100.
 Follow the voice prompts for paying your ticket and you will be prompted to request traffic school.
 You can access an online list of Traffic Violator Schools on DMV’s website from the link provided below.
-When you complete your traffic school, your traffic school will send your completion information directly to DMV and the Court will receive notification from DMV that you have completed traffic school.
+After signing up for traffic school online, you will not receive any notifications regarding available traffic schools - you must use the lists provided online.
+Once you complete your traffic school course, the school will send your completion information directly to DMV and the Court will receive notification from DMV that you have completed traffic school.

 You may also request traffic school by mail or in person at the Traffic Division.
 To access the entire DMV list of approved Traffic Violator Schools please go to the 'Traffic School List' section at http://www.dmv.ca.gov./olinq2/welcome.do.